What Are The Best Tom Brady Rookie Cards?

 2000 Revolution Tom Brady #128

-With just 300 copies, the 2000 Pacific Revolution Tom Brady rookie card is his 2nd rarest, and one of the most valuable.
+With just 300 copies, the 2000 Pacific Revolution Tom Brady rookie card is his 2nd rarest, and one of the most valuable Tom Brady rookie cards out there.

 The design of the card has quite a lot going on, with a gold, blue and red patriots style background.
 There are no parallels with any different designs.